Financial Support for PhD students

 Most PhD students are paid for doing research for most of their academic career.

-If you’re paid for teaching (as a teaching assistant), in 2022/2023 you will receive $8,355 per term.
+If you’re paid for teaching (as a teaching assistant) as a PhD student, in 2022/2023 you will receive $ 12,843 per term.
+MS students receive $ 10,000 per term.
 There are opportunities for teaching over the summer, but most students choose to do internships instead.
 Many but not all MS students find employment as teaching assistants after they have been in the program for at least a semester.
 Your ability to find employment as a teaching assistant will depend on your performance in the early courses.

-If you receive a fellowship or work as a teaching or research assistant you will also receive a health insurance benefit, covering 80% of the health insurance cost.
+If you receive a fellowship or work as a teaching or research assistant you will also receive a health insurance benefit covered at 100%.

 Tuition & Fees